samdroberts87/find_a_football_match/README.md

 - Print Google maps link to see how to get to each match from their postcode
 - Print official website for team in order to check ticket availability.

-# This repository also utilizes github actions to package (test and lint in 3 python versions) and perform code QL analysis on push or PR to main
+# This repository also utilizes github actions to:
+- perform code QL analysis on push or PR to main
+- on success of above, package (test and lint in 3 python versions)
+- on success of qbove, build and push docker image to dockerHub

 ![tests passing](media/tests_passed.png)